If you have no idea where to begin when it comes to buying a pram, we’re here to help.

 Age range: Suitable from birth to a max weight of 15kg

 Features: Complete pram and pushchair combo.
 The seat unit converts to a lie flat pram mode for newborns.
 Comes complete with cosy toes, chest pads, pram apron and liner plus a weather shield.
 The front end of the pushchair can be pulled out, extending the size of the shopping basket.
-This pram can convert to a travel system with a compatible car seat and adaptors.
-It will also convert to a tandem pushchair by adding a second seat unit (sold separately)
+The pram has 10 different modes, including pramette, tandem and travel system compatibility

-GoodtoKnow: All fabrics in contact with baby have been treated with Silver Nano technology to ensure a fresh environment for your little one.
+GoodtoKnow: All fabrics that come into contact with baby have been treated with silver nano technology.

 John Lewis’s bestselling pram

 Age range: Suitable from birth.

 Features: This pram features a one-hand release carrycot, lightweight frame and sturdy four wheel design, micro-fleece quilted lining, leather-look handlebar and carryhandle.

 GoodtoKnow: The pram frame is compatible with a car seat.

 Where to buy one: Best pushchairs

 Features: The innovative 2-way flip technology lets baby face you or the world in one easy movement, and its compact fold is perfect for saving space.
 The big seat gives them the room they need for a natural lie-flat sleep.